Advanced Clinical Reasoning for Pediatric Upper Extremity Conditions

 The course will use break out sessions, lab practice time, small group discussions of sample cases and quiz-show style questions and answers to facilitate new clinical reasoning skills for the attendees.

-Required pre-requisites: attendance at Pediatric Hand Therapy and Orthotic Intervention (Splinting) for Musculoskeletal Conditions OR current experience with common pediatric hand conditions and a good working knowledge of UE anatomy.
+Required prerequisites: attendance at Pediatric Hand Therapy and Orthotic Intervention (Splinting) for Musculoskeletal Conditions (live onsite/in-person), Pediatric Hand Therapy and Orthotic Intervention for Musculoskeletal Conditions (hybrid online format) OR current experience with common pediatric hand conditions and a good working knowledge of UE anatomy.

-- Identify at least one of the systems that may be contributing to the primary limiting factor for a given pediatric upper extremity condition.
+- Identify one of the systems that may be contributing to the primary limiting factor for a patient diagnosed with sports/overuse injury

-- Demonstrate 2 soft tissue and/or neuro-mobilization techniques that would be appropriate for a pediatric patient with upper extremity limitations.
+- Demonstrate 2 soft tissue mobilization techniques that would be appropriate for a patient diagnosed with orthopedic upper extremity trauma

-- Demonstrate 2 movement strategies (proximal handling techniques, developmental positions, or composite motor patterns) to help gain distal motion in upper extremity conditions.
+- Demonstrate 2 movement strategies to help gain distal motion in a patient diagnosed with cerebral palsy

-- List 2 treatment techniques that would be appropriate to utilize for a patient with distal hand problems (i.e. thumb in palm deformity, camptodactyly, clinodactyly).
+- List 2 treatment techniques that would be appropriate to utilize for a patient with camptodactyly.

-- Identify 3 ways to address persistent pain in a pediatric patient
+- Given a case scenario, choose 3 treatment modalities to address persistent pain in a pediatric patient

-- Discuss 3 elbow issues that might interfere with gaining full motion after an elbow injury or fracture.
+- Identify 3 elbow issues that might interfere with gaining full motion after an elbow injury or fracture

 13 contact hours